 Network failure would normally be identified by an over- or under- pressure alarm within the network analysis.
 The alarm pressures are set to ensure that safety and / or contractual limits are not compromised.
 Failure could be caused by other parameters.

+Data used in this example is for illustrative purposes only and has no relation to the actual figures.